What is bronchopulmonary dysplasia (BPD)?

 Parents play a critical role in caring for an infant with BPD.
 The following tips will help maximize your child’s treatment and healing:

-Our interdisciplinary Ventilator Care Program (VCP) offers key features that are required for the successful care of children who require chronic ventilation.
+Our interdisciplinary Ventilator Care Program offers key features that are required for the successful care of children who require chronic ventilation.
 We facilitate a smooth transition between inpatient and outpatient care.
-The VCP consists of a team of providers with the experience and focused interest in providing the highest quality of care to children and their families.
-Key aspects of the VCP include training, research, education, patient advocacy and the development of clinical care guidelines using quality improvement approaches.
+Our Program consists of a team of providers with the experience and focused interest in providing the highest quality of care to children and their families.
+Key aspects include training, research, education, patient advocacy and the development of clinical care guidelines using quality improvement approaches.

 Certified Pediatric Nurse Practitioner